Discover the December Birthstone: Your Guide to Blue Topaz, Tanzanite, and Turquoise

-December is represented by three beautiful birthstones: Blue Topaz, Tanzanite, and Turquoise, the birthstone of December.
+December is represented by four beautiful birthstones: Blue Topaz, Tanzanite, Turquoise, and Zircon, December's birthstones.
 In this guide, you’ll discover the unique qualities, histories, and meanings behind each of these gems.
 Perfect for December birthdays, these stones offer a rich tapestry of colour and tradition.
-Additionally, Blue Zircon, known for its high refractive index and exceptional brightness, is another gem associated with December, adding even more brilliance to the month's birthstones.
+Additionally, Blue Zircon, known for its high refractive index and exceptional brightness, is another gem associated with December, adding even more brilliance to the month’s birthstones.
 Blue zircon is known by the mineral name zirconium silicate.
-The finest blue zircons display vivid blue hues with strong green components, making them a captivating choice for jewellery.
-Blue zircon can achieve a hardness of up to 7.5 on the Mohs scale, making it a durable option for various jewellery designs.
+Zircon comes in a wide array of attractive colors including red, orange, yellow, brown, green, and blue.
+In the Hindu religion, zircon alternates with hessonite garnet as one of the nine gems of the navaratna, further highlighting its cultural and spiritual significance.
+In the Middle Ages, zircon was believed to ward off evil spirits, adding to its historical mystique.

 Key Takeaways

-- December boasts three birthstones: Blue Topaz, Tanzanite, and Turquoise, each with unique colors, properties, and histories.
+• December boasts three birthstones: Blue Topaz, Tanzanite, and Turquoise, each with unique colors, properties, and histories.

-- Blue Topaz is affordable and versatile, popular for its varying shades and healing properties related to communication and creativity.
+• Blue Topaz is affordable and versatile, popular for its varying shades and healing properties related to communication and creativity.

-- Tanzanite is rare and highly sought after due to its stunning violet-blue color and pleochroism, while Turquoise carries deep historical significance and protective qualities.
+• Tanzanite is rare and highly sought after due to its stunning violet-blue color and pleochroism, while Turquoise carries deep historical significance and protective qualities.

 A December Birthstone: A Trio of Beauty